Bolton-le-Sands is a Town in the county of Lancashire.

 Don't miss Jubilee Tower, Bevis and the Ruined Summerhouse, and Cromwell's Bridge's historic monuments if visiting the area around Bolton-le-Sands.

-The area around Bolton-le-Sands features a number of interesting country parks including Yarrow Valley Country Park, Worden Park, Cuerden Valley Country Park, Witton Country Park, Beacon Fell, Langroyd Country Park, and Wyre Estuary Country Park.
+Country Parks to visit near Bolton-le-Sands include Yarrow Valley Country Park, Worden Park, Cuerden Valley Country Park, Witton Country Park, Beacon Fell, Langroyd Country Park, and Wyre Estuary Country Park.

-Nature Reserves to visit near Bolton-le-Sands include Top Lodge, Longworth Clough, Leighton Moss, Brockholes Nature Reserve, Ball Grove Park, Upper Ball Grove Lodge, and Mere Sands Wood.
+There are a number of nature reserves near Bolton-le-Sands including Top Lodge, Longworth Clough, Leighton Moss, Brockholes Nature Reserve, Ball Grove Park, Upper Ball Grove Lodge, and Mere Sands Wood.

 Bolton-le-Sands's best nearby roman sites can be found at Ribchester Roman Bath House, and Ribchester Roman Museum.

-The area around Bolton-le-Sands features a number of interesting caves including Dog Holes Cave, Fairy Hole, and County Pot.
+Bolton-le-Sands has some unmissable caves nearby like Dog Holes Cave, Fairy Hole, and County Pot.

-The area around Bolton-le-Sands boasts some of the best cities including Preston, and Lancaster.
+The area around Bolton-le-Sands boasts some of the best attractions including Madame Tussauds Blackpool, The Big One, and Blackpool Pleasure Beach.

 Bolton-le-Sands History